sb53systems/G-Code-Flow-Temperature-Controller/README.md

 I think the Filament absorbs energy gradually in the heat element, and that it must be extruded with an edial final temperature.

 This process could be optimized with an automatic and much more accurate solution!!!
-What sensor could accurately track the temperature of the extruded filament during a circular motion of the printhead?!
-In a single print controlled by a real-time system, starting with max flow rate and max temperature going all the way down to near negative Fluw rate, and record the values ​​where the filament is extruded at the desired temperature.
+A sensor capable of accurately tracking the temperature of the extruded filament (in air), with a real-time script that controls the Flow and the Temperature, starting with max flow rate and max temperature going all the way down to near negative Fluw rate, and record the values ​​where the filament is extruded at the desired temperature.

 Filament vendors should provide only one Edial Temperature!